5 Ways to Bring the Holiday Spirit to a Hospital

 Need a little help organizing?
 Check out Caroling for a Cause to order a caroling kit with proceeds being donated to a charity.

-Few things are more gratifying than seeing a sick child gleam after opening an unexpected new toy or a fatigued grandfather perk up at the sight of a Scrabble board.
-A timely Christmas gift could be just what the doctor ordered to stave off the daily battle with boredom, anxiety, and stress.
+Few things are more gratifying than seeing a sick child gleam after opening an unexpected new toy.
+Or a fatigued grandfather perk up at the sight of a Scrabble board.
+A timely Christmas gift could be just what the doctor ordered.
+It can help fend off the daily battle with boredom, anxiety, and stress.

 Whether organized by your business, club, church, or those caroling neighbors, the opportunities to donate gifts to patients during the holidays are plentiful, especially for children.